alpataro/portfolio/README.md

 ## Contact Me

 If you have any inquiries or would like to get in touch, please feel free to reach out to me at [aydin.gunes@alpataro.com](mailto:aydin.gunes@alpataro.com).
+If you prefer another method of communication click [here](contact.md).

 Thank you for visiting my portfolio, and I hope you find it informative and engaging!